acw414/eLISA/Vignette/VignetteREADME.md

       R
         > install.packages("originr")
        ```
    - The package may take up to 10 minutes to install, please do not close R or the terminal window.
+   - After the user has installed OriginR once, they should skip this step for future use of eLISA.
 2) Then the user should then close R:
    ```
    quit()